 In terms of frameworks, several have already been suggested to measure transparency.
 As transparency is a multifaceted and polysemous concept, frameworks focus on different aspects.
 For instance, Cucciniello and Nasi (2014) split the concept into different dimensions.
-Applied to Italian municipalities and targeting citizens' preferences, government transparency is composed of four different dimensions: the institutional one (mission and operations), the political one (information on political representatives), the financial one (budget and solvability) and the service delivery dimension (performance of governments).
+Applied to Italian municipalities and targeting citizens' preferences, government transparency is composed of four different dimensions: institutional (mission and operations), political (information on political representatives), financial (budget and solvability) and service delivery (performance of governments).
 As for Heald (2012), transparency includes five attributes: